sfeakes/AqualinkD/README.md

    <ul>
      <li>The layout and functionality are from the Apple HomeKit interface.
 This works in any browser or on any mobile device.</li>
       <li>Customizable tile icons & background images.
 (Tiles not used can be hidden).</li>
-      <li>Thermostat, SWG & Light tiles have more options (ie: setting heater temperature, salt generating percentage and light mode etc).
+      <li>Thermostat, Switch, SWG & Light tiles have more options (ie: setting heater temperature, timers, salt generating percentage and light mode etc).
 These options are accessible by pressing and holding the tile icon.</li>
       <li>Supports live background images (ie: poll camera for still image every X seconds).</li>
       </ul>
    </td></tr>